coolwolf/corenginxvsftpd/README.md

 After appending user named [DomainName] to **/etc/vsftpd.user_list**, Script will as to create LetsEncrypt certificate.
 If you answer [y] certificate for [DomainName] will be created and applied to nginx host file.

-**Note: i am not good in python. this script is created just for ease and not forgot steps to run a .net core app.**
+**Note: i am not good in python. this script is created just for ease and not forgot steps to run a .net core app.
+You are welcome to help imrpoving this script**